-There are two types of images that your laser engraver will work with – raster images or vector images.
+There are two types of images that your laser engraver will work with – raster images or vector images and the question is raster or vector better.
 The two are just different types of computer graphics.
 So, what is the difference between the two?
 And which one is better?

 A raster image, also commonly known as a bitmap image, is comprised of millions of tiny squares which are called pixels.
 If you zoom into the image, you will be able to see each pixel’s square outline.
 You can especially see the pixels around the edges of the image because of the significant color contrasts.

 - The computer-generated bitmap image made of pixels is interpreted by the laser engraving machine’s CNC controller.

 - The laser keeps swiping back and forth across the area where it is working.

 - The laser engraver uses the laser in an on-off pattern to individually engrave each pixel into the base material of the workpiece.
 It is a bi-directional process in which engraving is done in an alternating manner in both directions.

 During the line by line engraving process, both axles run with different speed.
 The speed of the X axle (the axle where the laser-head is attached) is always higher than the Y-axle.
 The PPI (Pulses Per Inch) also plays a crucial role as it controls the density of the laser points.

 Since it engraves one pixel at a time, raster engraving is somewhat slow.

 Vector images are made of thin lines and curves which are known as paths.
 Each path is rooted with a mathematical formula that determines the shape, as well as the fill and border colors.